List: Companies pulling out of SXSW 2020 amid coronavirus concerns

-A petition calling for the cancellation of the two-week event has garrnered more than 32,000 signatures so far.
+A petition calling for the cancellation of the two-week event has garnered more than 49,000 signatures so far.
 SXSW said it isn't changing its stance on canceling and has continued announcing new big-name speakers.

 More than 80,000 people worldwide have been diagnosed with coronavirus, and more than 60 of those cases are in the U.S., according to the CDC.
 At least one person is being tested for the coronavirus in Travis County, but Austin health officials said the risk to the public is low.